alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/how-to-use-utf8-in-windows.md

 Here `_WIN32` is a macro that’s automatically defined in 32-bit and 64-bit Windows.
 When this is done [via Windows API functions](microlibs/winapi/codepage-util.hpp) instead of a command it’s easy to restore the original encoding assumption.
 Anyway you can put this system specific code in a separate source file, by doing it in the initializer for some dummy object.

-But instead of changing the console’s expectation for byte stream output yourself, you can use e.g. [the **{fmt} library**](https://github.com/fmtlib/fmt)’s `fmt::print` for output, which if possible generally presents UTF-8 correctly.
+But instead of changing the console’s expectation for byte stream output yourself, you can $\Large☞$ use e.g. [the **{fmt} library**](https://github.com/fmtlib/fmt)’s `fmt::print` for output, which if possible generally presents UTF-8 correctly.
 Its estimate of Unicode character width is not yet 100%, e.g. as of this writing it incorrectly treats ❌ as just one console character cell wide, but it’s generally OK, ✅.
 Happily the `fmt::print` functionality is also available as `std::print` in the C++23 standard library &mdash; this is where C++ is headed, phasing out iostreams output.

 Other compilers than g++ won’t necessarily assume and use UTF-8 for respectively source code and literals.
 In particular Visual C++ by default assumes Windows ANSI for byte unit encoded source code (unless there is an UTF-8 BOM).
 The default encoding of `char` based literals, the default C++ **execution character set**, is also Windows ANSI by default, which means that it depends on which country you compile in (!).
 This behavior can be *masked* by the compiler effectively just blindly copying bytes from the source code into literals.
 With UTF-8 no-BOM-source code you then get UTF-8 encoded simple literals, but literals like `u8"Fælslig børsebråk...\n"` are garbled.

-For Visual C++ you can use option [**`/utf-8`**](https://learn.microsoft.com/en-us/cpp/build/reference/utf-8-set-source-and-executable-character-sets-to-utf-8) to set both the source code encoding assumption and the encoding of literals.
+For Visual C++ $\Large☞$ you can use option [**`/utf-8`**](https://learn.microsoft.com/en-us/cpp/build/reference/utf-8-set-source-and-executable-character-sets-to-utf-8) to set both the source code encoding assumption and the encoding of literals.

-As of 2024 this option is not yet supported by Visual Studio’s project property dialogs, but in those dialogs you can set it “manually” as (part of) the text for the “Command Line” options:
+As of 2024 this option is not yet supported by Visual Studio’s project property dialogs, but in those dialogs you can $\Large☞$ set it “manually” as (part of) the text for the “Command Line” options:

 <img alt="The Visual Studio “Command Line” options" src="images/vs-utf8-option.annotated.png" width="75%"/>

 I believe but do not know that the same needs to be done for clang++ in Windows, because in Windows it’s positioned itself roughly as a replacement for Visual C++.

-You can use the following code to test your setup:
+You can $\Large☞$ use the following code to test your setup:

 [*hello.cpp*](code/hello.cpp):